Alertbest/GoogleCapstone/README.md

 is.numeric(trimmed_ride_2021$ride_length)
 ```

-I created another column from the ride_length column which converted the column into minutes, this new column is named ride_lenth_minute.
+I created another column from the ride_length column which converted the column into minutes, this new column is named ride_length_minute.
 ``` r
 trimmed_ride_2021$ride_length_minute <- floor(trimmed_ride_2021$ride_length/60)
 ```